The 5 stages of a successful HubSpot CRM Implementation

 The purpose of this stage of the project is to understand your current situation (the ‘As Is’), define objectives for improvement and to develop a view of what changes need to be made to achieve those objectives (the strategy for change).
 As the foundation of any good project, understanding your current situation is vital to helping you figure out what you need to change.
 This should be done by performing a business analysis.

-In your analysis, you should evaluate your current data and define your ‘as is’ situation.
+In your analysis, you should evaluate your current performance, processes, systems and data in order to thoroughly understand your ‘as is’ situation.
 While going through your data, consider how to:

 - Differentiate data between different customers segments.